Pew poll shows similarities in MA, national opinions on drug sentencing

 This view appears to be part of a long term shift in views on a variety of drug issues.
 There is more tolerance of marijuana use, and three quarters now believe it will eventually be legal across the county.
 Here at home, supporters of legalization now narrowly outnumber opponents, a shift from even late last year.

 On the issue of sentencing, only 11 percent say mandatory minimum sentences are the preferred sentencing mechanism when presented with three options.
-Far more prefer judges eit4-2-14-2her use sentencing guidelines (44 percent) or determine sentences on a case-by-case basis (41 percent).
+Far more prefer judges either use sentencing guidelines (44 percent) or determine sentences on a case-by-case basis (41 percent).
 This marks an apparent departure from MassINC’s 1997 poll, when large majorities viewed a variety of mandatory sentences as effective in reducing crime.

 Looking at drug users specifically, 78 percent of Massachusetts residents were open to early release for drug users, while just 18 percent thought they should serve out their entire sentences.
 This also appears to conform with national trends.
 Nationally, 63 percent say the recent shift away from mandatory sentences for non-violent drug users is a good thing, while 32 percent say it is a bad thing.
 This represents a considerable shift since 2001, when opinion on the issue was nearly evenly split.